Max2k18/NewMCalc/README.md

 ## A little about this repository
 This is the repository of an application published on [Google Play](https://play.google.com/store/apps/details?id=com.maxsavteam.newmcalc).
 I will try to add here a list of changes with each version.
-But I decided to conduct only from version 1.10.3, and I do not remember the changes of the previous ones.
+But I decided to conduct only from version 1.9.0, because I do not remember the changes of the previous ones.
 Sorry :)

 I translate text through Google Translator, because I do not know English so well (I'm from Belarus)